How to Fix a Cracked Sewer Pipe: Expert Advice from Almco Plumbing

 2. Pipe Repair Tape

-Pros: No tools required, flexible, and fast.
+Pros: No tools needed, flexible, and fast.

 3. Rubber Couplings & Clamps